Theragatha - The Verses of the Senior Monks

 They’re treated in the same way;

-Their deeds don’t vanish.
+their deeds don’t vanish.

 144Whatever deeds a person does,

-Whether for good or for bad,
+whether good or bad,

-They are the heir to each
+they are the heir to each

-And every deed that they perform.
+and every deed that they do.

 Heraññakāni